explodinglabs/superstack/README.md

     Middleware --> Postgres["<b>Postgres</b>"]
 ```

-It spins up with a single `docker compose up`, and being lightweight,
+Minibase spins up with a single `docker compose up`, and being lightweight,
 **multiple instances can be brought up locally for development**.

-Like Firebase, Supabase and Appwrite, it's a backend platform — but with a Unix
-philosophy: _minimal, composable, and transparent_.

 **Who Minibase Is For:**